 Diamonds do not have to be colourless for their colour to be unnoticeable.
 If you are looking for a white diamond, you do not necessarily need to pay the premium cost.
-For example, round diamonds with G or H grade look pretty much like colourless stones graded D, E or F. This is especially true for smaller round diamonds up to 1 carat.
+For example, round diamonds with G or H grades look pretty much like colourless stones graded D, E or F. This is especially true for smaller round diamonds weighing up to 1 carat.

 It is also worth mentioning that some “experts” proclaim colour to be the key factor for a diamond’s fire, brilliance and scintillation.
 This is done for a self-serving purpose to make you spend more on colourless stones.
 Of course, it is perfectly fine to pay the premium on a colourless diamond as long as it is a conscious purchase decision, but it is a misconception that a colourless diamond will appear more brilliant a sparkly.
-Cut quality is the major factor that affects a diamond’s performance.
+Cut quality is the major factor that affects a diamond’s light performance.

 Best Settings For Colourless Diamonds